Détermination de Formes et Identification

 The design of efficient numerical optimization/inversion methods which are quick and robust with respect to noise.
 Special attention will be paid to algorithms capable of treating large scale problems (e.g. 3-D problems) and/or suited for real-time imaging.

-Development of prototype softwares for precise applications or tutorial toolboxes.
+Development of prototype softwares for specific applications or tutorial toolboxes.